WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-06-29-develop-azure-app-service-mobile-app.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [70-532, Azure, Certification, Exam, Learning]
+description: A Mobile App in Azure App Service provides a platform for the development of mobile applications, providing a combination of backend Azure hosted services
 ---
 A Mobile App in Azure App Service provides a platform for the development of mobile applications, providing a combination of backend Azure hosted services with device side development frameworks that streamline the integration of the backend services.